ChittiVersion/LichessBot/README.md

 There are 3 scripts, each which are varying levels of skill.

-lichessLegit is stockfish level 6 and moves at a good human level pace
+lichessLegit(/lichessLegit.js) is stockfish level 6 and moves at a good human level pace

-lichessFast is stockfish level 6 and moves at very fast speeds (still doable for a human)
+lichessFast(/lichessFast.js) is stockfish level 6 and moves at very fast speeds (still doable for a human)

-lichessBot is stockfish level 7 and moves almost instantly (very obviously a bot)
+lichessBot(/lichessBot.js) is stockfish level 7 and moves almost instantly (very obviously a bot)

 There is a feature which allows you to have the bot automatically find a new game (so it can continue to play without you needing to touch anything after a match ends) This is disabled by default.
 If you wish to enable it, search for the line //findNewOpponent(); and remove the //